 The EEOC has indicated that it plans to issue a new proposed rule on wellness programs in the future; however, it is not clear when this proposed rule will be released.
 For now, due to this legal uncertainty, employers should carefully consider the level of incentives they use with their wellness programs that ask for health information or involve medical exams.

 Also, according to the EEOC, a smoking cessation program that merely asks employees whether they use tobacco (or whether they stopped using tobacco upon completion of the program) is not a wellness program that includes disability-related inquiries or medical examinations.
 Thus, an employer may be able to offer incentives as high as 50 percent of the cost of employee coverage for that smoking cessation program, consistent with the ACA’s requirements.
 However, an incentive tied to a biometric screening or medical examination that tests for the presence of tobacco would be subject to the ADA’s voluntary requirement for wellness programs (and the current uncertainty regarding incentive limits).

-We also recommend visiting us here at Rejuvenating Chiropractic, LLC if you have been involved in an accident if your job requires you to be seated for long periods of time if you experience headaches often, or you live an active lifestyle, You will want to visit a chiropractor.
+We also recommend visiting us here at Rejuvenating Chiropractic, PLLC if you have been involved in an accident if your job requires you to be seated for long periods of time if you experience headaches often, or you live an active lifestyle, You will want to visit a chiropractor.